 Like purchasing a car, there’s more at stake than picking a model and grabbing the keys.
 There are other considerations like safety features, mileage, capacity, tax, title, license, insurance, security and anti-theft, and ongoing maintenance.
-The cloud is similarly not a singular decision.
+How you manage your data in the cloud is similarly not a singular decision.

 Phase I: Getting Started

 Business Associate Agreement